🛍 Cyber Monday Sale: 35% DISCOUNT + 2x Benefits + $15K+ Offers!

 Many bloggers consider parasite SEO a form of black hat SEO technique.
 However, this is not always so since it could also be a white or grey hat, depending on the SEO techniques used.
 Some bloggers even differentiate between both and use the term ‘barnacle SEO’ to refer to parasite SEO that employs white hat SEO techniques.

-However, parasite SEO is generally considered a black hat SEO technique because of how most bloggers and marketers approach it.
-Many authors are only interested in the short-term benefits, so they find a site that will publish their content and then reap the rewards for as long as they can before moving on to the next site.
+However, parasite SEO is considered a black hat SEO technique because of how bloggers and marketers approach it.
+Many authors are only interested in the short-term benefits, so they find a site that will publish their content and reap the rewards for as long as possible before moving on to the next site.

 Nevertheless, Google launched the site reputation abuse update to deal with sites that publish parasite SEO content.
-Google mentioned that the update would affect sites that publish unhelpful third-party content intended to manipulate search rankings.
+Google mentioned that the update will affect sites that publish third-party content intended to take advantage of their rankings.

 🇳🇱 Nederlands